number5alive/acquire/README.md

 # to load a save game (or a test one)
 $ curl -i -H "Content-Type: application/json" -X POST -d @t3.json http://localhost:5000/gamelobby/v1/games

+# to make a player into an AI
+$ curl -i -H "Content-Type: application/json" -X POST http://localhost:5000/ai/<gameid>/<playerid>